aetperf/aetperf.github.io/_posts/2022-02-15-A-Parallel-loops-in-Python-with-Joblib-Parallel.md

 ## Numba

-> Any sufficiently advanced technology is indistinguishable from magic

-Arthur C. Clarke

 We just add the magic `jit` decorator to the function and perform the compilation by calling it once: